manalaamir07/fake-news-detection-nlp/README.md

 ## Usage

-1. **Data Exploration**: Run `01_data_exploration.ipynb` to understand the dataset characteristics and identify patterns
+1. Data Exploration: Run 01_data_exploration.ipynb to understand the dataset characteristics and identify patterns
-2. **Preprocessing**: Run `02_preprocessing.ipynb` to clean and prepare the data for modeling
+2. Preprocessing: Run 02_preprocessing.ipynb to clean and prepare the data for modeling
-3. **Modeling**: Run the respective model notebooks (03, 04, 05) to train and evaluate different approaches
+3. Modeling: Run the respective model notebooks (03, 04, 05) to train and evaluate different approaches
-4. **Comparison**: Compare model performances across all approaches to identify the best solution
+4. Comparison: Compare model performances across all approaches to identify the best solution

 ## Results

-Model performance results will be updated after running the modeling notebooks.
-Each notebook includes:
-- Training and validation metrics (accuracy, precision, recall, F1-score)
+All model performance results and visualizations are automatically saved to the `results/` folder when running the notebooks.
+The results include:

+### Model Performance Summary

+Best Overall Model: BERT-base (Transformer) - 85.69% accuracy

+Top 5 Models by Accuracy:
+1. BERT-base (Transformer): 85.69%
+2. DistilBERT (Transformer): 85.47%
+3. Naive Bayes (Classical ML): 83.73%
+4. CNN (Deep Learning): 83.21%
+5. Logistic Regression (Classical ML): 80.86%

+### Saved Outputs

+Each notebook automatically saves:
+- Visualizations (results/visualizations/):
-- Confusion matrices for detailed error analysis
+  - Confusion matrices for all models
-- Classification reports for both classes
+  - Training history plots (for deep learning models)
-- Model comparison visualizations
+  - Model comparison charts (accuracy, F1-score, all metrics)
+  - Feature importance plots (Random Forest)

+- Metrics (results/metrics/):
-- Final accuracy scores
+  - Final model comparison CSV with all metrics
+  - Detailed metrics for each model
+  - Classification reports

+All visualizations are saved as high-resolution PNG files (300 DPI) suitable for presentations and reports.

 ## Custom Modules

-### `src/data_utils.py`
+src/data_utils.py
 Utility functions for data loading, statistical analysis, visualization helpers, and dataset summary reports.
 These functions support the data exploration notebook.

-### `src/preprocessing.py`
+src/preprocessing.py
 Preprocessing functions for text cleaning, feature extraction, categorical encoding, numerical normalization, and data splitting.
 These functions are used throughout the preprocessing pipeline.

-### `src/models.py`
+src/models.py
 Model training and evaluation utilities including functions for training models, calculating metrics, comparing performance, and generating visualizations.
 This module supports the modeling notebooks.

 ## Key Findings